sonos/github-merge-queue-simulator/README.md

 Once you have a good handle on what these numbers are, you can start simulating queue behavior.

-Merge queue simulator is a python script that runs a large number of iterations which are meant to model GitHub's merge queue behavior using queue size, probability of failure, and randomly selecting queue position to fail a job.
+Merge queue simulator is a python script that runs a large number of iterations to model GitHub's merge queue behavior using queue size, probability of failure, wait time to enter the queue and its probability, and randomly selecting queue position to fail a job.
 The longer the duration, the more stable the predictions tend to be.
 The tool computes PR throughput by tracking the number of successful PR moving through the queue over actual execution time (the last iteration may exceed allowed simulation duration).
 Average wait time is computed using [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law).

 ## Quickstart
 Build the project: